lukso-network/docs/docs/learn/mini-apps/connect-upprovider.md

 The [up-provider](../../tools/dapps/up-provider/getting-started) solves this by giving Mini-Apps a way for the user visiting the parent page, to connect to the Mini-App directly with one-click.

-**Additionally**, the Mini-App has access to `context addresses`, which in the case of [universaleverything.io](https://universaleverything.io) is the Universal Profile under which the Mini-App is hosted.
+Additionally, **the Mini-App has access to `context addresses`**, which in the case of [universaleverything.io](https://universaleverything.io) is the Universal Profile under which the Mini-App is hosted in the Grid.

 > The up-provider is a [EIP-1193](https://eips.ethereum.org/EIPS/eip-1193) compatible provider, meaning it will work with all major web3 libraries.
 For examples using viem, web3.js or ethers, [see the readme of the up-provider](https://github.com/lukso-network/tools-up-provider/blob/main/README.md#provider-for-mini-apps).